 I struggled with understanding why certain people didn’t stay in my life after I met my husband.
 People I swore would continue to be part of my journey.

 It wasn’t until I had an open conversation with my husband that I began to realize the issue.
-While some people may seem to genuinely care about you, others have other motives.
+While some people may seem to genuinely care about you, others have their motives.

 Writer and friend, Andi Franklin breaks down why men and women can be friends and how society sees these kinds of friendships.